lavafroth/droidrunco/README.md

-`droidrunco` is a cross-platform web UI based application which utilizes `adb` to help remove unwanted system apps ([bloatware](https://en.wikipedia.org/wiki/Software_bloat)) from their android device without root access.
-The tool aids removal of such apps on all versions of Android with x86 or ARM processors.
+`droidrunco` is a cross-platform web UI based application which utilizes `adb` to help remove unwanted system apps ([bloatware](https://en.wikipedia.org/wiki/Software_bloat)) from on all versions of Android with x86 or ARM processors without root access.
 This subsequently increases storage space, reduces power consumption and hardens the user's privacy against vendor distributed spyware.

 ### Why?